Yinan-LI/GEP-visualization/README.md

 # GEP-visualization
-For interactive visualizations of green energy papers
+This repository is created for interactive visualizations of green energy papers, which is under the research program https://greenenergy.nus.edu.sg/.